Engage

 Share Feedback

-Please also remember to share your response to the book by posting a short review on Amazon and Goodreads.
+Please remember to share your response to the book by posting a short review on Amazon and Goodreads.
 Reviews on these sites have an impact that’s far greater than most people realize.
 Reviews help other readers decide whether a book is worth their time.
-The author hopes In Search of a Boy Named Chester was or will be worth your time!